zxlml/zxlml.github.io/_pages/about.md

 - *2024.8:* A report is made at Jeju, South Korea. **Conference of IJCAI-2024**.
 - *2024.4:* A report is made at [**Hubei Society for Industrial and Applied Mathematics**.](https://aisle.hzau.edu.cn/info/1097/1901.htm)

-The 22nd Annual Meeting of the Chinese Society of Industrial and Applied Mathematics

 # 🛠️ Authorized Patents
 - *2024.06:* Hong Chen, **Xuelin Zhang**, Weifu Li, Feng Zheng.
 CN114580299A.